joomtheme/JoomTheme-Stage/README.md

 └── changelog.xml
 ```

-The module manifest includes update server and changelog definitions so Joomla can detect future updates.
+The module manifest includes update server and changelog definitions so Joomla can detect future updates and display release notes in the Joomla administrator update interface.

 ---